-The North Island robin, also known as toutouwai, is a friendly and trusting bird, often coming to within a couple of metres to people, and occasionally standing on a person’s boot.
+The North Island robin often come within a couple of metres to people, and occasionally stand on a person’s boot.

 The North Island robin is one of three sub-species of the New Zealand robin, each found on one of the main islands: